ttg44/ttg44/README.md

 ### Repository

-The Repository provides an indexed collection of research papers, publications, analytical frameworks, datasets, supporting materials, and documentation.
+The Repository provides an indexed collection of research papers, publications, analytical frameworks, supporting materials, and documentation.

 It serves as a structured record of research development and publication history, preserving key materials that support ongoing investigation and analysis.